Kingston, New Zealand

 Kingston is a small town at the southernmost end of Lake Wakatipu, just north of the border of Otago and Southland, in New Zealand's South Island.
 It is 47 kilometres south of Queenstown by a road, "The Devil's Staircase", which winds between the lake to the west and The Remarkables mountains to the east.
 It is 70 kilometres north of Lumsden, and close to the headwaters of the Mataura River.

 History

 Kingston was originally named 'St Johns' after police commissioner St. John Branigan.
+Following the Otago gold rush in the 1860s, Kingston played an important role in the transport system throughout the district.
+The busy shipping town hosted ten hotels, two banks and several stores, and it has been reported that there was as many as 5000 people camped in the area at its peak.